In this section

 Rates are payable in four instalments.
 You may choose to pay the whole years rates in one sum, by the due date of the second instalment.
 Whole-year payments made after this date may incur additional penalty charges.

-An additional charge of 10% will be added to each instalment which is not paid by its due date.
-An additional 10% penalty will be added to all unpaid rates as at 1 July each year.
+Additional charges for late payment are set at the start of the rating year.
+They apply for the full rating year from 1 July to 30 June.
+For the 2019/20 rating year an additional charge of 3% will be added to each instalment which is not paid by its due date.
+A further penalty will be added to all unpaid rates as at 1 July.

 Additional charges may be refunded in accordance with the following criteria: